-I recently got an email from Rang, a student from Norway, with five questions about libertarianism that I thought were worth a response.
-They cover a broad range of subjects, so I’ll try (with limited success) to be brief.
-My answers are not intended be definitive of “the” libertarian position (lord knows, we disagree with each other more than everybody else disagrees with us), but they represent my current thinking on a number of issues that frequently come up when discussing what it means to be libertarian today.
+I recently got an email from a student from Norway with five questions about libertarianism that I thought were worth a response.
+They cover a broad range of subjects, so I’ll try to be brief.
+My answers are not intended be definitive of “the” libertarian position, but they represent my current thinking on a number of issues that frequently come up when discussing what it means to be libertarian today.
 (Questions have been edited slightly for clarity.)

 1) “In a free market, would advertisements for heroin, cocaine, etc. be allowed?”

 It depends on what you mean by “free market.”
 The United States has a somewhat free market in pharmaceuticals, but there is still tons of regulation on how they are developed, marketed, and administered.
 In a perfectly free society, it would certainly be legal.